kobotoolbox/docs/source/date_time.md

 ![Adding advanced appearances](images/date_time/advanced_appearance.png)

-To add appearance values that are not listed on the drop-downlist in the formbuilder, choose "other", and type the appearance value in the text field that appears.
+To add appearance values that are not listed on the drop-down list in the formbuilder, choose "other", and type the appearance value in the text field that appears.

 ![Advanced appearances](images/date_time/advanced_appearances.png)

+_\* These options must be entered manually in the formbuilder after "other" is selected._

 ### Adding custom appearances for date questions in XLSForm